 If you already have an agri-environment agreement supporting stock disposal and wish to continue to receive payments for maintaining the flock at the reduced flock size, this is acceptable where the maintained reduction is required to keep the target area in good condition.
-In this case, the reduction number you can claim for will be based on your previous commitment unless the flock has been reduced further, in which case you will need to reduce your stock disposal application.
+In this case, the reduction number you can claim for will be based on your previous commitment.